-- 10.1 Appreciate the dominant way by which health care is paid: fee for service. - 10.2 Identify major federal, state, and private agencies, entities, and initiatives that are directed at ensuring and improving the quality of medical care.
+- 10.1 Appreciate that the dominant way in which health care is paid is fee for service. - 10.2 Identify several key Medicare programs that link payment to quality and outcomes. - 10.3 Identify major federal, state, and private agencies, entities, and initiatives that are directed at ensuring and improving the quality of medical care.